kevinhenryburke/scalegitbook/use-cases/DeveloperStubs.md

 2. DX Development: **Absent Service Stub Class**.
 When developing a feature within a single DX (unlocked) package or scratch org the developers will not have the full org environment available to them.
 Some of the Services that the full implementation of the feature depends upon may not be present.

-3. Unit Testing: **Temporary Development Stub**.
-Stubs can be used in unit tests to provide consistent test execution from scratch org development through to production, even when there are absent services or artifacts in the lower environments.
+3. Unit Testing: **Absent Service Stub Class** and **Temporary Development Stub**.
+If the Service is not present in the development environment the *Absent Service Stub* pattern will be applied to unit tests too. *Temporary Development Stubs* can also be used in unit tests(which will take priority over *Absent Service Stubs*) to provide consistent test execution from scratch org development through to production.
+In reality a mixture of both patterns might be used in a single test, for example with a *Temporary Development Stub* used to test a feature of an invocation being explictily tested but with *Absent Service Stub Classes* being used further down the stack.

 4. Test Path to Production: **Absent Connection Stub**.
 Used to stub non-existing artefacts in test environments, especially integrations.
 These can be  implemented as standalone Apex classes.
 Alternatively we could use an Apex stub to connect to an online mocking service like *stoplight.io* or to an integration platform like *Mulesoft*.